Speakers

 Kölner Klaviertrio

-For over three decades, the Kölner Klaviertrio (Walter Schreiber, Violine; Joanna Sachryn, Violoncello; Paul Rivinius, Klavier) has been at home on the concert stages in Europe, South America and East Asia as an ensemble that is both virtuosic and expressive.
+For over three decades, the Kölner Klaviertrio (Prof. Walter Schreiber, Violine; Prof. Joanna Sachryn, Violoncello; Paul Rivinius, Klavier) has been at home on the concert stages in Europe, South America and East Asia as an ensemble that is both virtuosic and expressive.

 Prof. Andreas Langenbuch